KVGandikota/robustness-low-dose-ct/README.md

 As the resulting reconstructions have high data consistency with original measurements, these localized attacks can be used to explore the solution space of CT recovery problem.

-This repository is a forked of the [CT benchmark](https://github.com/oterobaguer/dip-ct-benchmark) from which we use the CT reconstruction networks for robustness evaluation.
+This repository is a fork of the [CT benchmark](https://github.com/oterobaguer/dip-ct-benchmark) from which we use the CT reconstruction networks for robustness evaluation.
 For localized attacks on CT reconstruction, we use an adversarially trained classifier from [here](https://github.com/drgHannah/Explorable_CT_Reconstruction) which uses a robust nodule classifier to explore the solution space of CT reconstruction.
 If you find this work useful for your research please consider citing our work, the CT benchmark paper.